jafallac/EC601_Homework_1/README.md

 # EC601_Homework_1
 Team 12's First Homework Assignment.

-We added the httpstat library to this branch so that we could edit it.
+We editted the httpstat library from our own branches and merged the changes into this branch.